What To Do If You Capsize, Swamp, or Fall Overboard

 If you should capsize or swamp your boat, or if you have fallen overboard and can't get back in, stay with the boat if possible.
 Your swamped boat is easier to see and will signal that you are in trouble.
 Also signal for help using other devices available (visual distress signals, whistle, mirror).

 - If you made the mistake of not wearing a life jacket, find one and put it on.
 If you can't put it on, hold onto it.
 Have your passengers do the same.

-- If your paddlecraft is still floating, try to reboard or climb onto it.
-Get as much of your body out of the cold water as possible.
-You lose body heat and energy by treading water, so try to use the boat or board for support.
+- If your boat remains afloat, try to reboard or climb onto it in order to get as much of your body out of the cold water as possible.
+Treading water will cause you to lose body heat faster, so try to use the boat for support.